Seven Danes and the Torpedoing of the Ciudad de Barcelona

 BIOGRAPHY OF SEVEN DANES ONBOARD THE CIUDAD DE BARCELONE 30.
 MAY 1937

 Ivar Lassen Andersen (‘Tiny’)

-Ivar Lassen Andersen was born 1.
-September 1907 in the parish of Sønder Bøel, Esbjerg, Jutland.
-He died 10.
-August 1939.
-He was the son of farmer Christian Andersen and wife Marie Lassen.
-Ivar was a dairy farmer, who emigrated to Edmonton, Canada in 1926 and later moved to Vancouver.
+Ivar Lassen Andersen was born 1 September 1907 in the parish of Sønder Bøel, Esbjerg, Jutland, son to farmer Christian Andersen and wife Marie Lassen.
+Ivar became a dairy farmer and in 1926 he emigrated to Edmonton, Canada and later moved to Vancouver.
 He was a member of the Communist Party of Canada.

 Helmuth Peter Blaabjerg Christensen

-Henry Højbjerg was born 28.
-July 1918 in Copenhagen and died 18.
-July 1937.
+Henry Højbjerg was born on 28 July 1918 in Copenhagen.
 He was a steamship stoker and a member of the Social Democratic Youth of Denmark (DSU) in Gentofte.
-Henry left for Spain in May 1937, following the same route as Helmuth Christensen.
+Henry left for Spain in May 1937, following the same route as Helmuth Christensen—as, with the exception of Ivar Lassen Andersen, they all did.
 In Albacete, he was enrolled in the 17.
 Division, XI.
-IB, 3.
-Battalion Ernst Thälmann which was assigned to the 35.
-Division, 5.
-July 1937.
-He was killed in the battle of Brunete, 18 July 1937.
+International Brigade, 3.
+Battalion Ernst Thälmann.
+He was killed in the Battle of Brunete, 18 July 1937.
 Henry Højbjerg was 19 years old.